- The National Trails

 Volunteers perform a vital role in helping maintain the Thames Path and The Ridgeway National Trails (the two Trails are managed by the same team).
 They carry out an ongoing programme of maintenance and improvements which includes tasks such as vegetation clearance, installing and repairing signs, gates and workshop tasks.

 Tasks are carried out on most weekdays and occasional weekends, led by staff from the National Trails team.
 All tools and training are provided and the tasks are a good way to meet like-minded people.
-Our newsletter has a list of all forthcoming tasks on both Trails and is sent to all volunteers who register onto the scheme.
+Our newsletter, which can be found on the news page, has a list of all forthcoming tasks on both Trails and is sent to all volunteers who register onto the scheme.

 Alternatively, volunteers can become 'monitors' by adopting a 2-3 mile section of a Trail, walking it once a month and reporting back any problems.